Big-Nick/CS116Final/README.md

 Therefore we determine the  time for the new lottery event: newtimecount=(int)(timecount+Math.random()*(100));
-Our structure then for allowing the event to occur would be: if(timecount==newtimecount) {………………………….}
+Our structure then for allowing the event to occur would be: if(timecount==newtimecount) {ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½.}
 timecount will keep counting the event will take place when the count of timecount reaches the expected event time newtimecount.
 Notice that we assume that the event (lottery process) happens in zero time.
 Up to 10 lottery times can be issued (for the 10 cars) provided that there were no loosing numbers and no duplicated numbers issued.
 The lottery process is repeated until all 10 cars have been given away.
-Again, remember that because a customer can’t win more than once and also because non winning numbers can be chosen (there are 45 possible ticket numbers but only 25 have been issued), it is very possible that the number of EVENTS can be greater than 10 (extremely unlikely that the events will be exactly 10).
+Again, remember that because a customer canï¿½t win more than once and also because non winning numbers can be chosen (there are 45 possible ticket numbers but only 25 have been issued), it is very possible that the number of EVENTS can be greater than 10 (extremely unlikely that the events will be exactly 10).
 Therefore the lottery process gets repeated when:
 There is no customer that holds the particular ticket number.
 The ticket number was issued earlier and a car was awarded (no customer can win more than once).